-We are pleased to inform you that on , 2022, the board of directors of Fortress Transportation & Infrastructure Investors LLC ("FTAI") declared the distribution of all the shares of common stock of FTAI Infrastructure Inc. ("FTAI Infrastructure"), a majority-owned subsidiary of FTAI, owned by FTAI, to FTAI shareholders.
+We are pleased to inform you that on , 2022, the board of directors of Fortress Transportation & Infrastructure Investors LLC ("FTAI") declared the distribution of all the shares owned by FTAI of common stock of FTAI Infrastructure Inc. ("FTAI Infrastructure"), a majority-owned subsidiary of FTAI, to FTAI shareholders.
 FTAI Infrastructure holds or will hold prior to the distribution, directly or indirectly, all of FTAI's investments in infrastructure related assets.

 Upon the distribution, FTAI shareholders will own substantially all of the common stock of FTAI Infrastructure.
-The board of directors of FTAI delegated to a special committee comprised solely of independent board members the full power and responsibility to, among other things, evaluate, oversee the negotiations of and determine whether to approve the transactions described herein.
-The special committee, after consultation with its independent legal and financial advisors, has unanimously recommended the approval of the transactions to the FTAI board of directors.
-Following the determination of the special committee, the FTAI board of directors unanimously approved the transactions.
+The board of directors of FTAI delegated to a special committee comprised solely of independent and disinterested board members the full power and responsibility to, among other things, (x) review, evaluate and negotiate certain transactions relating to the management agreements, the treatment of certain income incentive allocations and capital gains incentive allocations and the treatment of certain outstanding options held by FTAI's manager and the non-employee directors of FTAI (collectively, the "Specified Matters") and (y) act with respect to the Specified Matters.
+The special committee, after consultation with its independent legal and financial advisors, has unanimously approved the terms of, and the entry into the agreements providing for, the Specified Matters.
+Following the determination of the special committee, the board of directors of FTAI unanimously approved the transactions described herein, subject to the board of directors declaring the distribution prior to the closing of the transaction.

-Following the completion of the spin-off, FTAI plans to undertake a merger transaction, subject to shareholder approval, pursuant to which FTAI will merge with and into a corporate subsidiary of FTAI and FTAI shareholders will receive stock in a corporation that holds certain aviation subsidiaries.
+Following the completion of the spin-off, FTAI plans to undertake a merger transaction, subject to shareholder approval, pursuant to which FTAI will merge with a subsidiary of FTAI and FTAI shareholders will receive stock in a non-U.S. company that holds FTAI's aviation subsidiaries.